appdev-lessons/getting-started-with-scaffolds/content.md

 patch("/movies/:path_id", { :controller => "movies", :action => "update" })
 ```

-We changed the route name to start with our resource of interest (`"/movies/"`), and we changed the **HTTP verb** to a new method `patch` (a.k.a.
-PATCH).
+We changed the route name to start with our resource of interest (`"/movies"`), and we changed the **HTTP verb** to a new method `patch` (for an HTTP PATCH request).

-And again, even though our movie details page with the `show` action and our update movie page with the `update` action share the same URL path the difference in HTTP verbs will prevent any confusion (GET / `get` vs. PATCH / `patch`)
+And again, even though our movie details page with the `show` action and our update movie page with the `update` action share the same URL path the difference in HTTP verbs will prevent any confusion (GET / `get` vs. PATCH / `patch`).

-Similarly, to delete a movie, we're going to use the HTTP verb DELETE (a.k.a. `delete`):
+Similarly, to delete a movie, we're going to use the HTTP verb DELETE (`delete`):

 ```ruby
 # DELETE